adoptium/temurin-build/FAQ.md

 ## How and where are smoke tests run?

 They use the same mechanisms and automation used by the AQA test suite.
-This means they can be run on the commandline, or as part of a Jenkins job or in a Github workflow.
+This means they can be run on the commandline, or as part of a Jenkins job or in a GitHub workflow.
 For this repository, they are part of PR testing via the [build.yml](https://github.com/adoptium/temurin-build/blob/master/.github/workflows/build.yml#L151) workflow using the [run-aqa](https://github.com/adoptium/run-aqa) action.

 They are also run as part of the Jenkins build pipelines (see the [runSmokeTests()](https://github.com/adoptium/ci-jenkins-pipelines/blob/master/pipelines/build/common/openjdk_build_pipeline.groovy#L264-L301) method in the openjdk_build_pipeline groovy script), triggered after the build is complete and before any AQA tests get run against the build.
 If smoke tests fail, it likely indicates we built the 'wrong thing' and there is no point running further testing until we resolve the build issues.